elchs/LetoDBf/Readme.txt

        USE "//192.168.5.22:2812/mydir/test"
  will open file in:
        [drive:]\path\to\data_diretory\mydir\test.dbf.
+ After doing this an initial time, you are also connected to the server and would need for the next calls no more IPaddress:port prefix more.
+This is a hint for experienced LetoDB users to think about.

       5.2 Filters

- The filter is established usually: by the SET FILTER TO command or by a call DbSetFilter() function.
-The filter which can be executed on the server is called optimized.
+ The filter is established usually: by the SET FILTER TO command or by calling DbSetFilter() function.
+ The filter expression which can be executed at the server is called optimized.
- If the filter can't be executed on the server, it is not optimized.
-Such filter is slow as from the server all records, which are all the same requested then are filtered on the client.
+ If the filter can't be executed on the server, it is called: not optimized.
+Such filter is slow as from the server all records must be received, wand the nthe client have to discard all the invalid ones.

- To set the optimized filter, it is necessary, that in logical expression for the filter were no variables or functions only known by the client.
-Also filter expressions containing ALIAS-> names for fields will be rejected as non optimized.
+ To set the optimized filter, it is necessary, that in the expression is solely executable for the server.
+ So all the functions therein, like standarf Str(), Upper(), DToS() etc must be known to the server.
+ If your expression contains an own function from yourself, this can be loaded with as HRB file any time during a running server, see therefore 4.2.1 UDF supprt.
+ If your expression contains a variable only know to you application, the mighty Leto_Var*() system comes into game play.
+With this you can share the content of a variable at client side with the server, and vice versa.
+ See therefore section 7.9 Server variables.

- With the help of leto_Var*() functions and UDF loadable functions in the UDF module, it is possible to turn a non-optimized filter into an optimized.
-For using leto_Var*() functions see notes about: leto_VarGetCached() To check, whether the filter is optimized, it is necessary to call the LETO_ISFLTOPTIM() function.
+ So with the help of leto_Var*() functions plus UDF loadable functions plus a rich set of classic Harbour commands, it is possible to turn any non-optimized filter into an optimized.
+ Thes are lightning fast, a pleasure to work with.
+ To test, whether a filter is an optimized, just check for with the LETO_ISFLTOPTIM() function, returns TRUE.

+ These two settings limit the use of optimized filters:
- SET( _SET_OPTIMIZE, .F. ) will disable any filter evalution at server, so every filter will become a non-optimized filter executed by client [ default is .T. ].
+ SET( _SET_OPTIMIZE, .F. ) will disable any filter evalution at server, so every filter will become a non-optimized filter to be executed by client [ the default is .T. == allow them ].
- Only with server mode: No_save_WA = 1 and then setting SET( _SET_FORCEOPT, .T. ) will enable all possible filter expressions at server, even those with ALIAS names in the expression string [ default is .F. ].
+ Only in server mode: No_save_WA = 1 and then setting:
+ SET( _SET_FORCEOPT, .T. ) will enable filter expressions at server, even those with ALIAS names, maybe of an relationed workarea, in the expression string [ default is .F. == not allow].
+ Server mode No_Save_WA = 1 is needed, because in mode '0' LetoDBf server uses internal other named ALIAS names as the client, the workareas are different and there is no relation at server active.

       5.3 Database driver